mayakraft/Panorama/readme.md

 ```

 ### make sure
-* to subclass:
+* to subclass ViewController:

 ```objective-c
 @interface ViewController : GLKViewController
 ```

-* set UIDeviceOrientation to only-Portrait
+* force device orientation to only-Portrait

 ## what's going on?

-CMMotionManager provides a matrix of three 3D vectors to describe the device orientation.
+CMMotionManager provides a matrix (of three 3D vectors) describing the device orientation.
-* GL matrices uses column major, so vectors are stored vertically.
+* OpenGL uses column major, so vectors are stored vertically.

 ```objective-c
 CMRotationMatrix a = deviceMotion.attitude.rotationMatrix;